moaazassali/capstone/README.md

 - We use DROID-SLAM, so for more information refer to the DROID-SLAM repo and instructions https://github.com/princeton-vl/DROID-SLAM
 - We made some changes in several of the original files to get the model to work on our system without errors
 - We used Python 3.9.13
+- We recommend using ffmpeg for a lot of functionalities like resizing videos/images, changing fps, extracting images from video and many more...

 ## Code files that we added
 - droid_slam_node.py: Connecting the model with ROS by creating a node that receives image input from a specific ROS topic